Feyerabend/cc/ch08/sec8.5/README.md

 [^paper]: In 1997, I wrote a short essay on thermodynamics and its historical development ("Något om Strömer, Arrhenius och Svedberg över entropi och värmedöd").
 What I found particularly striking was its correspondence to information theory, which I did not have the opportunity to explore further.
-Svente Arrhenius, for example, applied statistical thinking (notably in his equation for reaction rates) of thermodynamic processes at the molecular level, and taken together, the work of all three points toward a common framework in which macroscopic behaviour is understood via distributions over microstates--precisely the perspective later echoed in information theory's treatment of entropy.
+Svante Arrhenius, for example, applied statistical thinking (notably in his equation for reaction rates) of thermodynamic processes at the molecular level, and taken together, the work of all three points toward a common framework in which macroscopic behaviour is understood via distributions over microstates--precisely the perspective later echoed in information theory's treatment of entropy.
+It is a stretch, but an interesting one.

 ### Channel Capacity and the Noisy Channel Coding Theorem